 Because the scope of content in the humanities is limitless, thematic programs provide frames of reference for the integration of vast amounts of knowledge and for cross-curriculum insights necessary for effective consideration of mighty ideas.
 We use thematic curriculum each year to provide this focus.

 We wish our children to cultivate their emerging abilities to make sense of, even question, what they read and hear.
-In other words, we wish them to become knowledge generators.
+In other words, we teach them to become critical thinkers as well as knowledge generators.
 The “hands-on” aspect of our program serves this purpose well.
 Students participate in experiential and project-based learning, theatrical reenactments, presentations, and thematic field trips in order to begin to grasp the history and the culture of the people they are studying.

 Socratic Seminar is a structured classroom practice that promotes critical and creative thinking, intellectual curiosity, and scholarly habits of mind.
 The main goal of Socratic Seminar is to build deep conceptual understandings of "texts" and ideas, where the word “text” is used loosely to refer to a piece of writing, visual art, music, movement, and so on.

 In seminar, the teacher shifts his or her role to that of facilitator, so that the students can move from passive reception of knowledge to actively constructing meaning and understanding.
 With practice, the students become self-sufficient, and, together, they are able to tackle big ideas.